Ahmed-S7/Social-Distribution/README.md

 As part of a collaborative team, I contributed to the development of a distributed social network.
 My main contributions were:
 - Acting as the lead developer and group coordinator, organizing majority of group meetings
+- Coordinating with other teams during the federation process to ensure API adaptability
 - Designing and implementing the backend API endpoints using Django REST Framework
 - Designing and implementing application features and organizing the project board
 - Integrating federated node communication for cross-server post sharing